Sanaa Exhibition

 55 North Terrace Adelaide MAP

 Sanaa returns to the Kerry Packer Civic Gallery with its latest exhibition, Let Creativity Shine.
-Featuring the work of twelve artists from Australia and around the world, each brings their own bold stories, styles, and energy to Adelaide.
+Featuring the work of twelve artists from Australia, Zambia, and around the world — including creatives from Peru and Ghana now based in Australia — each brings their own bold stories, styles, and energy to Adelaide.

 At its core, Sanaa is grounded in the belief that creativity is freedom - the freedom to try, to experiment, to learn, and to enjoy the creative process.
 Over five weeks, the exhibition will be complemented by a range of events, including live mural painting, workshops, paint-and-sip evenings, and performances that invite the community to connect through art.